Mogli12/VehicleControlAddon/README.md

-# KeyboardSteer for Farming Simulator 2019
+# VehicleControlAddon for Farming Simulator 2019

+## VehicleControlAddon is the new KeyboardSteer

 ## Status
 I tried to publish version 0.0.3.1 on Modhub but I got it back for review.
 The automatic camera reversal if one switches the driving direction seems to be too disturbing.